google/ExoPlayer/listening-to-player-events.md

 `ExoPlayer.createMessage`.
 The playback position at which it should be executed can be set using `PlayerMessage.setPosition`.
-Messages are executed on the playback thread by default, but this can be customized using `PlayerMessage.setHandler`. `PlayerMessage.setDeleteAfterDelivery` can be used to control whether the message will be executed every time the specified playback position is encountered (this may happen multiple times due to seeking and repeat modes), or just the first time.
+Messages are executed on the playback thread by default, but this can be customized using `PlayerMessage.setLooper`. `PlayerMessage.setDeleteAfterDelivery` can be used to control whether the message will be executed every time the specified playback position is encountered (this may happen multiple times due to seeking and repeat modes), or just the first time.
 Once the `PlayerMessage` is